Photo courtesy of Peter X Kelly.

 3 cups heavy cream

-1 lb assorted mushrooms - Silver Dollars, Morels, Chanterelles, Portobellos, Shiitakes, Enokis, Black Trumpet, Hen of the Woods.
-These mushrooms may be interchanged.
+1 lb assorted mushrooms (Silver Dollars, Morels, Chanterelles, Portobellos, Shiitakes, Enokis, Black Trumpet, and/or Hen of the Woods work great.
+All of these mushrooms can be interchanged.)

 2 Tbsp of butter